haraldrudell/greatjson/readme.md

 The **greatjson** module is a **JSON.parse** replacement providing enhanced syntax messages.

+## Benefits

+1. **Faster fixing** of bad json by using text location, expected tokens and the offending text provided by Great Json
+2. Ability to customize **user-friendly error messages** by using the custom error properties Great Json provides
+3. **Fewer lines** of code since errors are returned instead of thrown

 ## Features

-* Errors with line and column numbers, expected tokens and offending text
+1. Errors with line and column numbers, expected tokens and offending text
-* Errors are returned instead of thrown
+2. Errors are returned instead of thrown

-## Benefits

-* **Faster fixing** of bad json by using text location, expected tokens and the offending text provided by Great Json
-* Ability to customize **user-friendly error messages** by using the custom error properties Great Json provides
-* **Fewer lines** of code since errors are returned instead of thrown

 # Usage